 There’s really no reason NOT to use homemade natural skincare products, since they are so economical and effective!
-Here’s the perfect beginner’s list for stocking an all natural beauty cabinet.
+Here’s the perfect beginner’s list for stocking an all natural beauty cabinet, with 12 must-have natural skincare basics plus a few other recommendations.

 “Mmmmmmm, this smells so good!” used to be my criteria for buying bath products.